 A complete blepharitis cure may not exist.
 But as explained above, good eyelid hygiene and prescription medicine are often effective in managing blepharitis, while warm compresses and lid massages can help unclog obstructed meibomian glands.

-Be sure to ask Dr. Hodgson about blepharitis if your eyelids are red, itchy or irritated.
+Be sure to ask Dr. Alden about blepharitis if your eyelids are red, itchy or irritated.
 We’ll create a custom treatment plan to give you long-lasting relief.
 Call Frontier Eye Care at (307) 472-2020 to make an appointment.